telerik/fiddler-jam-docs/portal/portal-logs.md

     ![Edit log details](../images/portal/logs/fj-portal-log-edit-details.png)

-- **Third-Pary Intergrations**&mdash;Provides support and source control integrations with services like [GitHub](https://github.com/) and [Jira](https://www.atlassian.com/).
-You can create directly open GitHub issues, and Jira tasks linked to the currently opened Fiddler Jam log through the Fiddler Jam third-party integration options.

 - **Delete**&mdash;Permanently deletes the opened log from all workspaces.
 It is important to note that the deletion will remove the log for the extensions's **My Captures** section and **any** Fiddler Jam portal workspace where the log was added.
 The deletion is permanent and irreversible.

 - **View Workspace**&mdash;Fast link to the current workspace.
 When the opened logs are not yet added to the workspace, the option will be replaced by **Add to Workspace** button.